 What is the means test?

-The means test is used to determine whether a debtor is eligible to file for Chapter 7 bankruptcy.
-If your income is less than the median income from your state you will generally pass, if you make more than that, you will need to consider filing for Chapter 13 bankruptcy instead.
+Courts use the means test to determine whether a debtor is eligible to file for Chapter 7 bankruptcy.
+If your income is less than the median income from your state you will generally pass.
+However, if you make more than that, you will need to consider filing for Chapter 13 bankruptcy instead.

 Is Chapter 7 bankruptcy right for me?

-If most of your debts are unsecured, such as medical bills and credit cards, you are under the income limit for your state, you understand the ramifications of bankruptcy, and you don’t see your situation improving in the near future, then Chapter 7 bankruptcy may be the best option for you.
+If you have mostly unsecured debts, such as medical bills and credit cards, you are under the income limit for your state, you understand the ramifications of bankruptcy, and you don’t see your situation improving in the near future, then Chapter 7 bankruptcy may be the best option for you.

 Would you like to learn more about Chapter 7 bankruptcy?
 Reach out to the legal team at Charlton & Glover, P.C. to schedule your free consultation and learn more about your financial options.